 Overusing eye drops can cause more harm than good.

+This may lead to inserting too many drops into the eyes or using the eye drops too frequently throughout the day.
 If you think you may be overusing your eye drops, contact an eye doctor near you to help diagnose the underlying cause of your symptoms.

 Risks of overusing eye drops